openimages/dataset/README.md

   title={OpenImages: A public dataset for large-scale multi-label and multi-class image classification.}, author={Krasin, Ivan and Duerig, Tom and Alldrin, Neil and Veit, Andreas and Abu-El-Haija, Sami
-    and Belongie, Serge and Cai, David and Feng, Zheyun and Ferrari, Vittorio and Gomes, Victor and Gupta, Abhinav, and Narayanan, Dhyanesh and Sun, Chen and Chechik, Gal and Murphy, Kevin}, journal={Dataset available from https://github.com/openimages}, year={2016}
+    and Belongie, Serge and Cai, David and Feng, Zheyun and Ferrari, Vittorio and Gomes, Victor and Gupta, Abhinav and Narayanan, Dhyanesh and Sun, Chen and Chechik, Gal and Murphy, Kevin}, journal={Dataset available from https://github.com/openimages}, year={2016}
 }